-According to this document, Spain is on the right track: of the 18 countries studied, the majority of them European, our country obtains the highest score in terms of measures adopted to ensure that more women occupy leadership positions in sports federations (85% compared to 53% of the total average).
-In general, and together with France and Finland, Spain is the most advanced nation in terms of work for gender equality in the sporting world.
+According to this document, Spain is on the right track: of the 18 countries studied, the majority of them European, our country obtains the highest score in terms of measures adopted to ensure that more women occupy leadership positions in sports federations (85% compared to 53% of the total average)

 The figures from the report